George Joseph Smith: Two similar deaths

-The letter, dated 3 January, was written by Crossley on behalf of his wife and a Mr Charles Burnham, who both expressed their suspicion on the striking similarity of the two incidents and urged the police to investigate the matter.

 The hunt

+The case was assigned to Divisional Detective Inspector Arthur Neil, despite his already being busy with enemy aliens and other wartime police duties.
 Neil visited 14 Bismarck Road, where the Lloyds had taken lodgings, and found it hard to believe that an adult like Mrs Lloyd could have drowned in such a small tub, especially since the tub was three-quarters full when she was found.
-He then interviewed the coroner, a Dr Bates, and asked whether there were signs of violence on the woman; none were seen except for a tiny bruise above the left elbow.
+He then interviewed the coroner, Dr Bates, and asked whether there were signs of violence on the woman; none were seen except for a tiny bruise above the left elbow.
 Upon further investigation, Neil learned that a will had been made on 18 December 1914, three hours before Mrs Lloyd died, which made her husband John the sole beneficiary; John had submitted the new will to a lawyer "for settlement".
 In addition, Mrs Lloyd had withdrawn all her savings on that same day.